griffio/kotlin-worker-hello-world/README.md

 ```
 cd projectname
-./gradlew buildWorker
+./gradlew build
 ```

-That will compile your code and package it into index.js, after which you can run `wrangler publish` to push it to Cloudflare.
+That will compile your code and package it into `build/distributions/projectname.js`, after which you can run `wrangler preview` to open in the browser or `wrangler publish` to push it to Cloudflare.

 For more information on interop between Kotlin and Javascript, see the [Kotlin docs](https://kotlinlang.org/docs/reference/js-interop.html).
 Regarding coroutines, see [this issue and workaround](https://github.com/cloudflare/kotlin-worker-hello-world/issues/2)